 Working Papers

-The Demand for Soft Drinks: Evidence from Purchases At-Home and Away-From-Home with Linqi Zhang, 2022 New!
+The Demand for Soft Drinks: Evidence from Purchases At-Home and Away-From-Home with Linqi Zhang, revised June 2023

 Publications